Student Loan Approval

 What if I'm denied a student loan?

-The bad news is unavoidable: your application for a private student loan has been denied.
-Don't panic or think this means you won't be able to attend college.
-There are still plenty of possible avenues to pursue.
+If you’ve been denied on your application for a private student loan, there are still plenty of possible avenues to pursue.
 First and foremost, be sure you apply with a cosigner.

 If you apply on your own, without a cosigner, and are denied, it's probably because you have insufficient personal credit history, as is typical for younger applicants.
 You'll simply have to find a qualified cosigner and reapply.